 Overall, both designs have their pros and cons.
 The Huawei P40 Pro looks a tad more the part of an expensive 2020 flagship, but it’s undeniably chunky and quite heavy for a phone.
 OnePlus’ latest design looks a little more 2019, but it feels pretty great to use despite its huge size.

 Both handsets sport high refresh rates out of the box; 90Hz for the Huawei P40 Pro and 120Hz for the OnePlus 8 Pro.
 Both models look silky smooth and obtain all-day battery life by scaling some apps down to 60Hz, although OnePlus targets 120Hz for most app UIs.
-It’s hard to tell just how aggressive this scaling is, but Huawei also tweaks resolution on the fly suggesting a more aggressive power saving profile.
+It’s hard to tell just how aggressive this scaling is, but Huawei also tweaks resolution on the fly suggesting a more aggressive power-saving profile.

 General performance-wise, the OnePlus 8 Pro and its Qualcomm Snapdragon 865 come out comfortably ahead of the Huawei P40 Pro’s Kirin 990 5G.
 The use of newer Arm Cortex-A77 cores gives the Snapdragon 865 a slight lead on the CPU side, and LPDDR5 vs LPDDR4X helps produce a better system score.

-The biggest difference between the two though is in the GPU department.
+The biggest difference between the two, though, is in the GPU department.
 Qualcomm’s Adreno 650 bests the older Arm Mali-G76 MP16 comfortably.
 That said, the Huawei P40 Pro’s graphics performance is competitive with last year’s Snapdragon 855 handsets.
 So it’s certainly not a slouch at gaming, although finding the titles you want to play is a whole other matter (more on that later).

 Despite the benchmark differentials, you certainly won’t encounter any problems with day-to-day apps on the Huawei P40 Pro.
 It’s important to keep in mind that a benchmark lead doesn’t necessarily translate to a completely different experience for most apps.
 However, if you want to play the most demanding Android games with the highest frame rates, the OnePlus 8 Pro and its Snapdragon 865 is the clear choice.

 You can’t talk about smartphone cameras without mentioning Huawei.
 The company has built its mobile reputation on virtually this department alone.
-The OnePlus 8 Pro will be onto a winner if it can impress here.
+The OnePlus 8 Pro will be a real winner if it can impress here.

 OnePlus scores an early win with its color processing and white balance.
 It’s highly consistent in this regard, providing good tones without too much oversaturation.
 The Huawei P40 Pro is far more conservative with its colors and has the occasional balance issue, either overexposing or producing a red hue.